Progziel/privacy_policy/comply.md

 We use Your Personal data to provide and improve the Service.
 By using the Service, You agree to the collection and use of information in accordance with this Privacy Policy.
 This Privacy Policy has been created with the help of the [Free Privacy Policy Generator](https://www.freeprivacypolicy.com/free-privacy-policy-generator/).

+## In-App Purchases and Subscriptions

+Our app offers in-app purchases and subscription packages to provide additional features and content.
+By subscribing, you agree to Apple's standard Terms of Use available here: [Apple Standard EULA](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/)

 ## Interpretation and Definitions

 ### Interpretation